 5.1.4.
-National Environmental Policy Act
+National Environmental Policy Act (NEPA)

-All research activities in 2022 were covered under the Laboratory's site-wide Categorical Exclusion (CX) for "Bench Scale Research Projects and Conventional Operations."
+All research activities in 2023 were covered under the Laboratory's site-wide Categorical Exclusion (CX) for "Bench Scale Research Projects and Conventional Operations."
 Routine facility upgrades and renovations are covered under the Laboratory's site-wide CX; "Renovations and maintenance activities for buildings, structures, infrastructures and equipment."
 Both exclusions were submitted to DOE-AMSO for approval and are valid through July 25, 2023.
 A new generic CX; "Operation and Maintenance of the Ames National Laboratory" was submitted to DOE-AMSO and signed by the DOE NEPA Compliance Officer on 2/2/2023.
 The CX for "Bench Scale Research Projects and Conventional Operations" was reviewed on 5/1/2023 and determined current for all operations at the Laboratory.
 A new submittal was not necessary at this time.
+Categorial Exclusions (CXs) will be reviewed again in 5 years (2028).
 These "site-wide" CXs eliminate unnecessary documentation but still uphold the integrity of NEPA.
 Categorical exclusions are classes of actions that DOE (10 CFR 1021 Subpart D, App.
 B) has determined do not individually or cumulatively have a significant effect on the environment and do not require the preparation of either an environmental assessment or an environmental impact statement.

 5.1.5.
-Toxic Substances Control Act
+Toxic Substances Control Act (TSCA)

 The Laboratory complies with the State of Iowa Solid Waste Disposal Rule #102.14 and 40 CFR 61, Subpart M (asbestos NESHAP) when disposing of Asbestos-Containing Material (ACM).
 ACM quantities are dependent upon the amount of renovation activities involving removal of floor tile, fume hoods, and pipe insulation.
-Figure 3.1.5-1 shows ACM quantities shipped for disposal over the past six years.
+Figure 5.1.5-1 shows ACM quantities shipped for disposal over the past six years.